XiangMochu/GLTF_to_JSON/README.md

 * Optional: **Pillow** (`pip install pillow`) for texture sampling in color baking
 * Tkinter is included with most Python builds (used for the GUI)

-No packaging required — it’s a single file.
+No packaging required, it’s a single file.
 Add to your project or run it standalone.

 ---